 About the Future Fund

-We are at a crossroads with regard to the delivery of psychosocial care for people affected by cancer.
+America is at a crossroads for providing psychosocial care to people affected by cancer.

 Fueled by the Institute of Medicine and American College of Surgeons Commission on Cancer, there are mandates to address the psychosocial needs of patients as part of routine cancer care.
 The American Psychosocial Oncology Society (APOS) is the sole professional organization in the United States that supports and promotes multidisciplinary work in psychosocial oncology.
 At the heart of our organization is a mission to advance the science and practice of psychosocial care for all people affected by cancer.